Hodge theory of Kloosterman connections: Introduction

-When $f$ is the zero function, one recovers the usual de~Rham cohomology of $X$ and it is indeed shown in \loccit that Nori motives, one of the candidates for the abelian category of mixed motives, form a full subcategory of exponential motives.
-However, the function does not need to be identically zero for an a priori exponential motive to be classical; it will be important for us to know that the exponential motive $\rH^n(X \times \Afu, t f)$ is always a classical motive.
-For instance, if the zero locus $Z=\{f=0\}$ is smooth, then one finds the motive $\rH^{n-2}(Z)(-1)$.
-This should be thought of as a cohomological shadow of the identity where $\omega$ is a differential form on the complement of $Z$ and $T(\gamma)$ is the tube of a chain $\gamma$ in~$Z$.
+where $\omega$ is a differential form on the complement of $Z$ and $T(\gamma)$ is the tube of a chain $\gamma$ in~$Z$.
 In general, the existence of square roots of the Tate motive $\QQ(-1)$ prevents exponential motives from having realizations in mixed Hodge structures, but they do realize into certain mixed Hodge modules over the affine line that Kontsevich and Soibelman call \textit{exponential mixed Hodge structures}~\cite{K-S10}.
-We refer the reader to Appendix \ref{sec:EMHSIrrMHS} for a summary of the relevant properties of this category.
+It will be enough for our purposes to work in this category, whose main properties are summarized in the appendix.

-In analogy with the $\ell$-adic setting, the \textit{Kloosterman connection} $\Kl_2$ on $\Gm$ over a field of characteristic zero is defined by keeping the same diagram \eqref{eq:diagram-Kloosterman} but replacing the Artin--Schreier sheaf with the differential equation of the exponential.
-The pullback $f^\ast \AS_\psi$ then becomes $\fqq f=(\cO_{\Gm^2}, \rd+\rd f)$ and one sets which can be thought of as the family of exponential motives $\rH^1(\Gm, x+\sfrac{z}{x})$ parametrized by \hbox{$z\in\Gm$}.
-Over the complex numbers, $\Kl_2$ is the rank two vector bundle with connection associated with the modified Bessel differential equation \hbox{$\sfrac{\rd^2 y}{\rd z^2}+(\sfrac{1}{z})\sfrac{\rd y}{\rd z}-y=0$}, which is indeed the one the periods of $\rH^1(\Gm, x+\sfrac{z}{x})$ satisfy.
+In analogy with the $\ell$-adic setting, the \textit{Kloosterman connection} $\Kl_2$ on $\Gm$ over a field of characteristic zero is defined by keeping the same diagram \eqref{eq:diagram-Kloosterman} but replacing the \hbox{Artin}\nobreakdash-Schreier sheaf with the differential equation of the exponential.
+The pullback $f^\ast \AS_\psi$ then becomes $\fqq f=(\cO_{\Gm^2}, \rd+\rd f)$ and one sets which can be thought of as the family of exponential motives $\coH^1(\Gm, x+\sfrac{z}{x})$ parametrized by \hbox{$z\in\Gm$}.
+Over the complex numbers, $\Kl_2$ is the rank-two vector bundle with connection associated with the modified Bessel differential equation \hbox{$\sfrac{\rd^2 y}{\rd z^2}+(\sfrac{1}{z})\sfrac{\rd y}{\rd z}-y=0$}, which is indeed the one the exponential periods of $\coH^1(\Gm, x+\sfrac{z}{x})$ satisfy.
 Note that this equation has a regular singularity at zero and an irregular singularity at infinity.
-We can then form the symmetric powers $\Sym^k \Kl_2$ and consider the various flavours of de~Rham cohomology where the last one is again defined as the image of compactly supported de~Rham cohomology on usual de~Rham cohomology and agrees with $\rH^1_{\dR}(\PP^1, j_\bea\Sym^k\Kl_2)$.
+We can then form the symmetric powers $\Sym^k \Kl_2$ and consider the various flavors of de~Rham cohomology